WebFiori/docs/database.md

 ### Creating Database Table

-It is recomended to use command line interface in creating table classes.
+It is recommended to use command line interface in creating table classes.
 By using CLI, you only have to give database table properties as inputs and the class will be created automatically for you.
 To create a new database table class, simply run the command `php webfiori create` and select the desired option from the menu.

 <img src="assets/images/add-table-command.gif" alt="Add database table command.">